 Strip Highlights

-If you're considering taking a helicopter ride, this is the best option, as it's one of the shortest, with a duration of 15 to 20 minutes.
+If you're considering taking a helicopter ride, this is the best option, as it's one of the shortest, lasting 15 to 20 minutes.

-The Strip Highlights tour takes place at night, visiting famous landmarks such as the New York-New York Hotel & Casino, Caesars Palace, and the LINQ Promenade, as well as the entire Strip.
-It costs approximately $80, an excellent investment.
+The Strip Highlights tour takes place at night and visits famous landmarks such as the New York-New York Hotel & Casino, Caesars Palace, LINQ Promenade, and the entire Strip.
+It costs approximately $80, making it an excellent investment.

 Downtown Delights & City Sights